wp-plugins/the-social-links/readme.txt

 2. Default Social Links

 == Changelog ==
+= 0.9.1 =
+* Fixed fatal error on getting social networks.
+Should fix memory leak.
+* Used construct on the classes to support depreciation in 4.3

 = 0.9.0.1 =
 * Changed the way the widget is registered.
+* Fixed default style link hover colour in widgets.

 = 0.9 =
 * Recreated the plugin from the ground up